justinccdev/EventRecordingModule/README.md

 3. Edit the [EventRecorder] section as required.
 If you use the MySQL recorder, then you will also need to create the database that you specify in the ConnectionString.

+##Console Commands##

+* evr info - This will print out current information about the event recorder (e.g. number of events queued for writing.

 ##Issues##

 * At the moment, this module will not work properly if the number of regions on a simulator drops to zero without